TheNexusAvenger/Nexus-Unit-Testing-Plugin/README.md

 Framework is missing some features to properly clear resources.
 This will be resolved in the next version, but will require some work with the plugin to update.

+### Nested tests don't select correctly
+When selecting tests without pressing `Ctrl` or `Shift`, the current selected test is deselected.
+If a test is nested in another test, this doesn't happen.
+This may be a problem with Nexus Plugin Framework.